kaplayjs/kaplay-site/src/content/misc/en/presskit.md

 **KAPLAYGROUND** is the official playground of KAPLAY, where you can test our examples and learn how to use KAPLAY.

-We are also working in **KAPLAY** **Editor**, a games editor for KAPLAY, where you can create games in your browser.
+We are also working on **KAPLAY** **Editor**, a games editor for KAPLAY, where you can create games in your browser.

 ## Features

-- Creation levels using ASCII maps.
+- Creation of levels using ASCII maps.
 - An ECS (Entity Component System) architecture
 - A powerful event system
 - Arcade physics, fast and simple